 A paved and lighted walkway winds through magnificent cathedral height chambers and around abundant examples of stalactite and stalagmite ornamentation.
 An ingenious Stalacpipe Organ, located in the Cathedral Chamber, produces a lovely, soothing tone and is touted as the world's largest musical instrument.
 The guided walking tour of the caverns (approximately 1.25 miles) lasts slightly more than one hour.
 There are a few other attractions at the complex as well.

-Kings Dominion, located just off Interstate 95, about 75 miles south of Washington, D.C., is a 400-acre family theme park and a 20-acre water park that features more than 60 rides, slides, shows, and attractions, including the largest collection of roller coasters on the east coast.
+Kings Dominion, located just off Interstate 95, about 75 miles south of Washington, D.C., is a 400-acre family theme park and a 20-acre water park that features more than 60 rides, slides, shows, and attractions.
+It includes the largest collection of roller coasters on the east coast.
 On scheduled fall weekend nights, the park offers scary fun during the annual Halloween Haunt.

 You should also check out the USS Wisconsin Battleship in Norfolk.